ChristinaKs/Semester-4/Networks/NetworksCourse01.md

         > Multiple shared resource access centrally controlled
         > Centrol problem monitoring, diagnostics and correction capabilities
         > More scalable

+    Disadvantages in relation to P2P
+        > Complex in design
+        > Harder to maintain

 ## LAN and Their Hardware
-LAN (Locan Area Network) is usually contained in a small space.
+A network is a LAN (Locan Area Network) because each node on the network can communicate directly with others on the network.
+This type of network is usually contained in a small space.

 It needs a switch which receives incoming data from ports and redirects it to another or multiple other ports.
 It can have many switches by using a backbone which is a conduit that connects the segments of a network.

 It uses Star Topology (all devides are connected to one device - the switch) and uses a NIC (Network Interface Card) which is a network port used to attach a device to a network.

 The router is a device that manages the traffic between multiple networks.
 It can be used in small home networks to connect the LAN to the internet.
-Intustrial grade routers can have several network ports - one for each netwerk it connects to.
+Intustrial grade routers can have several network ports - one for each network it connects to.
 It is the gateway between networks.
+These switches are in line and are connected through a bus topology, making the entire network a star-bus topology.

+A host is any computer on a network that hosts a resource such as an application or data, and a node is any computer or device on a network that can be addressed on the local network.
+A client computer or server is both a node and a host, but a router or switch does not normally host resources and is, therefore, merely a node on the network.

+> The ring topology, which is no longer used today, is where nodes are connected in a ring form: one node may only connect to two neighbour nodes.
+Any node may put data on the ring only when it holds a token, which is a group of bits which passes through the ring.
+It is no longer used because it is slow.

 ## MANs and WANs
 Metropolitan Area Network (MAN) is a group of connected LANs in the same geographical area - also known as Campus area network (aka CAN).